 Symptoms said to be due to adrenal fatigue include tiredness, trouble falling asleep at night or waking up in the morning, salt and sugar craving, and needing stimulants like caffeine to get through the day.
 These symptoms are common and non-specific, meaning they can be found in many diseases.
 They also can occur as part of a normal, busy life.

 No scientific proof exists to support adrenal fatigue as a true medical condition.
 Doctors are concerned that if you are told you have this condition, the real cause of your symptoms may not be found and treated correctly.
-Also, treatment for adrenal fatigue may be expensive, since insurance companies are unlikely to cover the costs.
+Also, the reported treatment for adrenal fatigue may be expensive, since insurance companies are unlikely to cover the costs.

-While adrenal fatigue is not accepted by most doctors, adrenal insufficiency is a real medical condition that occurs when our adrenal glands cannot produce enough hormones.
+While the diagnosis of adrenal fatigue is not accepted by most doctors, adrenal insufficiency is a real medical condition that occurs when our adrenal glands cannot produce enough hormones.
 Adrenal insufficiency is caused by damage to the adrenal glands or a problem with the pituitary gland—a pea-sized gland in the brain that tells the adrenals to produce cortisol.

 A person with adrenal insufficiency may be dehydrated, confused, or losing weight.
 He or she may feel weak, tired, or dizzy, and have low blood pressure.
 Other symptoms include stomach pain, nausea, vomiting, and diarrhea.